 One way to think of pads is as an antidote to windows.
 Windows were invented at PARC and popularized by Apple in the Macintosh as a way of fitting several different activities onto the small space of a computer screen at the same time.
-In twenty years computer screens have not grown much larger.
-Computer window systems are often said to be based on the desktop metaphor--but who would ever use a desk whose surface area is only 9" by 11"?
+In 20 years computer screens have not grown much larger.
+Computer window systems are often said to be based on the desktop metaphor-but who would ever use a desk only nine inches high by 11 inches wide?

 Pads, in contrast, use a real desk.
 Spread many electronic pads around on the desk, just as you spread out papers.
-Have many tasks in front of you and use the pads as reminders.
+Have many tasks in front of you, and use the pads as reminders.
 Go beyond the desk to drawers, shelves, coffee tables.
-Spread the many parts of the many tasks of the day out in front of you to fit both the task and the reach of your arms and eyes, rather than to fit the limitations of CRT glass-blowing.
+Spread the many parts of the many tasks of the day out in front of you to fit both the task and the reach of your arms and eyes rather than to fit the limitations of glassblowing.
 Someday pads may even be as small and light as actual paper, but meanwhile they can fulfill many more of paper's functions than can computer screens.

-Yard-size displays (boards) serve a number of purposes: in the home, video screens and bulletin boards; in the office, bulletin boards, whiteboards or flip charts.
-A board might also serve as an electronic bookcase from which one might download texts to a pad or tab.
-For the time being, however, the ability to pull out a book and place it comfortably on one's lap remains one of the many attractions of paper.
-Similar objections apply to using a board as a desktop; people will have to get used to using pads and tabs on a desk as an adjunct to computer screens before taking embodied virtuality even further.
+Yard-size displays (boards) serve a number of purposes: in the home, video screens and bulletin boards; in the office, bulletin boards, white boards or flip charts.
+A board might also serve as an electronic bookcase from which one might download can hold electronically mediated meetings or engage in other forms of collaboration around a live board.
+Others use the boards as testbeds for improved display hardware, new "chalk" and interactive software.